sjhu7/sjhu7.github.io/_pages/homepage.md

 <p>
 My passion lies in various fascinating phase equilibrium and phase transition processes in porous media, particularly in soils, and their implications for poromechanics.
+I also seek to understand how these pore-scale processes shape Earth and engineering systems at the large scale.
 Current research mainly focus on:
 </p>